-Care Dimensions has an extensive bereavement program with services provided in our Waltham office, at the Bertolon Center for Grief & Healing in Danvers, and at community locations throughout our service area.
+Care Dimensions has an extensive bereavement program with services provided at the Bertolon Center for Grief & Healing in Danvers, in our Waltham office and at community locations throughout our service area.
 We provide support throughout your grieving process, which may start as soon as the patient is admitted to hospice care.
 Our staff offers individual counseling and group support, as well as opportunities to remember and celebrate your loved one.
+Our library includes books and videos for children and adults that can be used in our office or borrowed for use in your own home.